GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 area.
 Another way to achieve a compromise is to interpolate the data to a grid and then filter the grid using `grdfft <grdfft.html>`_ or `grdfilter <grdfilter.html>`_.
-The latter can handle grids containing “NaN” values and it can do median and mode filters as well as convolutions.
+The latter can handle grids containing "NaN" values and it can do median and mode filters as well as convolutions.
 Shown here is `triangulate <triangulate.html>`_ followed by `grdfilter <grdfilter.html>`_.
 Note that the filter has done some extrapolation beyond the convex hull of the original *x, y* values.
-The “best” smooth approximation of :math:`z(x, y)` depends on the errors in the data and the physical laws obeyed by *z*. *GMT* cannot always do the “best” thing but it offers great flexibility through its combinations of tools.
-We illustrate all four solutions using a CPT file that contains color fills, predefined patterns for interval (900,925) and NaN, an image pattern for interval (875,900), and a “skip slice” request for interval (700,725).
+The "best" smooth approximation of :math:`z(x, y)` depends on the errors in the data and the physical laws obeyed by *z*. *GMT* cannot always do the "best" thing but it offers great flexibility through its combinations of tools.
+We illustrate all four solutions using a CPT file that contains color fills, predefined patterns for interval (900,925) and NaN, an image pattern for interval (875,900), and a "skip slice" request for interval (700,725).

    ::